 - choose an engagement ring style that speaks to her personality—after all, she’ll be the one wearing it, right?
 Be receptive to her dropping subtle hints with respect to her preferred diamond shape, the metal of the band, vintage vs. modern, bold or understated, white diamond vs. natural fancy colored, …

-- ideally, visit a local jewelry retailer to get a sense of the quality of the stone that falls within your budget; experienced and non-commissioned diamond and jewelry experts will be able to elaborate on the 4Cs and answer your questions in layman’s terms;
+- ideally, visit a handful of local jewelry retailers to get a sense of the quality of the stone that falls within your budget; experienced and non-commissioned diamond and jewelry experts will be able to elaborate on the 4Cs and answer your questions in layman’s terms;

 - looking to save a little on her engagement ring?
 Then consider buying it online.
 We’re big fans of James Allen and Blue Nile—both of which offer spectacular return and exchange policies, free insured shipping, and complimentary engagement ring resizing;

 - if your proposal intentions are an open secret, then it’s acceptable to go ring shopping together.
 The benefit?
 Well, she’ll get the exact ring she wants.
-You’ll save time and know that the ring fits;
+You’ll save time and know that the ring fits—which equates to less anxiety.
+And when you’re ok discussing the ring with your partner as part of the marriage conversation, then you might want to see how Ramit Sethi got the perfect ring for his girlfriend, Cass;

 - speaking of figuring out your girlfriend’s ring size … if she already sports a ring on her right ring finger, simply use it to estimate her size (trace the inside of the ring on a paper after she takes it off).
 Alternatively—if you need to take a wild guess—the most common engagement ring size for women is 6 (16.5mm) and for men is 10 (19.8mm);

-- make certain her engagement ring is ready and in your hands well before you head to Paris to propose;
+- make certain her engagement ring is ready and in your hands well before you head to Paris to propose (it can easily take jewelers 4-6 weeks … so do not procrastinate);

 - it’s highly recommended that you protect her ring against loss, damage, theft, and other disappearance with worldwide jewelry insurance—notably when you’re planning a Paris proposal where travel is involved.
 For an extra level of peace of mind, consider laser-inscribing the ring with its GIA report number;